Midnight Run | 1988

 The film’s journey calls in not only at a slew of locations across the USA, but even New Zealand – though you’d be forgiven for not noticing.

-Moscone operates his bail bond office out of the old 1905 GM Hoff Building, 118 East 5th Street at Los Angeles Street, in a rundown section of downtown Los Angeles.
-It’s outside the same building that beleaguered citizens of ‘Gotham’ queue up for emergency supplies in The Dark Knight Rises.
+Moscone operates his bail bond office in Los Angeles, out of the old 1905 GM Hoff Building, 118 East 5th Street at Los Angeles Street, in a rundown section of Downtown.
+It’s outside this same building that the beleaguered citizens of ‘Gotham City’ queue up for emergency supplies in Christopher Nolan's The Dark Knight Rises.

 Taking on the assignment, Walsh heads east to New York, where he tracks Duke down to a very pleasant Brooklyn Heights apartment, 16 Remsen Street at Montague Terrace overlooking the East River.

 Also on the case is FBI agent Alonzo Mosely (Yaphet Kotto), who catches up with the train only to find that Walsh and Duke have already slipped off to take the bus.

 The station where he boards the train is the picturesque Niles Amtrak Station, 598 Dey Street, Niles, on I-33 down in the southwest corner of Michigan toward the Indiana border.
 The screen-friendly station is also seen in John Hughes’ Only The Lonely with John Candy.